 You don’t want guests waiting at your front door and seeing an inch thick accumulation of this inside your porch light or worse, laying in bed at night in the guest room and seeing a dark center of the ceiling light and knowing what’s in there.

-Dust off light fixtures and lampshades with a damp cloth or dryer sheet and make sure you wipe down the blades of ceiling fans carefully.
+- Dust off light fixtures and lampshades with a damp cloth and make sure you wipe down the blades of ceiling fans carefully.

 Let those lights shine dust and bug-free.